Supraglottic airway devices: i-gel and lma variants

 • Prefer 2nd generation SADs (higher seal pressure + gastric channel) when aspiration risk is not negligible or positive pressure ventilation is anticipated

-• Assess ventilation requirements: spontaneous vs controlled; peak airway pressure expected (obesity, laparoscopy, Trendelenburg, restrictive lung disease)
+• Assess ventilation requirements: spontaneous vs controlled, peak airway pressure expected (obesity, laparoscopy, Trendelenburg, restrictive lung disease)

 • Choose devices with higher oropharyngeal leak pressure (OLP) and better stability for controlled ventilation